akaIDIOT/Digestive/README.md

       -e, --entropy         calculate binary entropy
       -j JOBS, --jobs JOBS  use up to JOBS threads to process digests (defaults to the number of digests)
+      -b BYTES, --block-size BYTES
+                            read data in chunks of BYTES at a time (defaults to 1M)
       -f {auto,raw,ewf}, --format {auto,raw,ewf}
                             specify source format (defaults to auto)